RBergua/boulderrides/README.md

 ```
 ├── index.html        # Main app (map + calendar)
-└── club_rides.json   # Ride data, auto-updated by the backend process (Strava API).
+└── club_rides.json   # Ride data, auto-updated by the backend process (Strava and Ride With GPS API).
 The file is only committed when its contents change
 └── races.json        # Race and event data, auto-updated by the backend process (BikeReg API).
 Major events not on BikeReg are hardcoded
 ```

 ## Customization

 - **Days shown** — Change the `7` in `generateCalendar()` to show more or fewer days.
 Note that a longer window of time could be misleading.
-Recurring weekly rides only appear once their previous occurrence has passed, so looking further ahead would result in missing entries
+Recurring weekly rides on Strava only appear once their previous occurrence has passed, so looking further ahead would result in missing entries
 - **Default map center** — Update `defaultCenter` in `index.html` (currently set to downtown Boulder)
 - **Default zoom** — Update `defaultZoom` (currently `12`)
 - **Route colors** — Edit the `colors` palette array in `index.html` to change the cycle of colors assigned to routes